tsaoyu/blog/_posts/2020-04-30-opengpg-card.md

 gpg/card>

 ```
-The card is capable of generating gpg keys on its own chip in admin mode.
+The card is capable of generating gpg keys on its chip in admin mode.
-To enter type `admin` command and then `help` to show avaliable operations.
+To enter this mode, type `admin` command and then `help` to show available operations.

 ```
 gpg/card> admin